Table of Contents

 Class Action Fairness Act

 Congress enacted the Class Action Fairness Act on February 18, 2005, amending Title 28 of the U.S code.
-Class Action Fairness Act, signed by President Bush, was enacted mainly for expanding the federal diversity jurisdiction over most class actions and mass actions.
+Class Action Fairness Act, signed by President Bush, was enacted mainly to expand the federal diversity jurisdiction over most class actions and mass actions.
 CAFA allowed the federal court to preside over certain class-action lawsuits in diverse jurisdictions when the aggregated compensation exceeded $5 million, the class consisted of a minimum of 100 claimants, and at least one of the class members is from a different state or country.
 CAFA pertains to all the class-action lawsuits filed on or after its ratification of it.

 CAFA permits the district courts to deny jurisdiction when more than 1/3 of the plaintiffs, and the primary defendants, are citizens of the state in which the action was brought, using a mélange of things to guide the district court’s decision.
 Moreover, the district court should deny jurisdiction when more than 2/3 of the plaintiffs are citizens of the state in which the class filed the action, and at least one respondent belongs to that state.
-This theoretically helps CAFA in maintaining the structure of diversity in suits with plaintiffs or defendants from other states.
+This theoretically helps CAFA maintain the structure of diversity in suits with plaintiffs or defendants from other states.

 How Can you Choose a Dexterous Lawyer?

 The guidance of competent class-action lawyers can do wonders in understanding the severity of grievances of not one but all the plaintiffs.
 They can make the litigation more plausible and effective to recover the maximum restitution.
-The lead plaintiff is responsible to win the claim suit for the sake of all the plaintiffs.
+The lead plaintiff is responsible for winning the claim suit for the sake of all the plaintiffs.
 Therefore, when you choose a lawyer to take your litigation forward, keep the following in mind.
 The class-action attorney must

 - Be well-experienced in class-action lawsuits to ensure victory in your litigation.